psychemedia/sin-eater-resources/src/_history_nandq.md

 ## The Second Volume

 With the launch of the second volume of *Notes and Queries* on June 1st, 1850, [Vol 2 Iss 31, p1](https://archive.org/details/sim_notes-and-queries_1850-06-01_2_31/page/n1/mode/2up), the editor took the opportunity of this milestone to reflect on progress to date.

-Editors took the opportunity of not so much anniversaries as milestones to reflect on the journey so far:
+The editor took the opportunity of such a milestone to reflect on the journey so far:

 > OUR SECOND VOLUME.
 >